kehantan/labbook/docs/protease_assay/protease_activity.rst

 *Protease activity assay*

 #.
 Thaw the purified protease stored in -80 C.
 #.
-Do a 1/2 fold serial dilution with working buffer to a final volume sufficient for 39 uL per well.
+Do 1/2 fold serial dilution of protease with working buffer to a final volume sufficient for 39 uL per well.

     * Calculate sufficien volume for at least duplicate, triplicate if possible.